RamanCompChem/waterbridges/README.md

 ## How to run
 1. On Linux machine:

       Installation through pip will automatically adds 'waterbridge' to your environment.
-You can simply use the `waterbridge` command in your terminal alnog with arguments in workring directly.
+You can simply use the `waterbridge` command in your terminal alnog with arguments in workring directory.
 For this place HBPLUS outputs and respective PDB files to working directory.
      ### Command-Line Usage
      ```bash
      waterbridge -1 | -2 | -3